Laying Aside Sin and Running the Race

-1Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, 2looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
-3 Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted.
-[Hebrews 12:1-3]
+“Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God.
+Consider him who endured from sinners such hostility against himself, so that you may not grow weary or fainthearted” (ESV).

 What do I mean?
 The Christian life is kind of like a runner’s high.
-After my wife’s passing last year, I started taking exercise seriously and began running regularly.
+After my wife’s passing in 2010, I started taking exercise seriously and began running regularly.
 I hate to run.
-But at long last I experienced the runner’s high.
-Here’s my definition:
+But at long last, I experienced the runner’s high.

 2) The race has been set for us.
 Your life is not an accident.
 This includes all the painful trials, temptations, unwanted attractions, etc. You are running a path set for you by a loving God who promises that he is working everything together for your good to conform you to the image of Jesus so that he will be the firstborn among many brothers and sisters (see Romans 8:28-29).

 3) The race has already been run by your Champion.
 We’ll spend more time in later posts considering this crucial reality.
 Jesus has already run this road, faced every trial and temptation you face, but never stumbled.
 He ran the race ahead of us, blazing the trail, and offers us the exact grace we need to face all the specific challenges because he has already endured them for us victoriously.

 Are you weary at the start of the New Year?
 Where do you need to be encouraged?
 What “weights” are slowing you down?
 What sins are entangling you?
 May God give us the grace to look to Jesus and get up and run!